 Ed Sledge is an experienced litigator and trial lawyer who has developed a diverse litigation practice.
 Ed has a wide range of trial experience in high-stakes, bet-the-company disputes for a variety of corporate clients and private equity groups nationwide.
-He has litigated commercial disputes, product liability matters, consumer finance disputes, intellectual property disputes, insurance coverage matters, class actions, as well as personal injury and wrongful death matters.
-Ed and other members of Bradley serve as national counsel for a unit of a Fortune 50 corporation.
+Ed uses collaborative problem-solving to help clients achieve their objectives and is equally adept at representing plaintiffs or defendants in complex commercial disputes.
+He regularly represents financial services clients in connection with finance-related litigation, including the defense of class actions, lender liability, securities, and RICO claims.
+In addition to commercial disputes, Ed routinely litigates product liability matters, consumer finance disputes, intellectual property disputes, and insurance coverage matters, as well as personal injury and wrongful death matters.
+Ed and other members of Bradley serve as national trial counsel for a unit of a Fortune 50 corporation.

 Ed is a frequent lecturer and author on civil litigation and trial issues.
 In recent years, he has written or spoken on extraterritorial jurisdiction under RICO, on trying RICO and other complex commercial jury cases, on handling consumer finance disputes under Dodd-Frank, and on the exercise of forum selection clauses.
 Ed recently served as a faculty member at the 2018 IADC Trial Academy at Stanford University and is consistently recognized for his skills in Mid-South Super Lawyers, The Best Lawyers in America®, Benchmark Litigation and other publications.
 He is a past chair of the IADC’s Business Litigation Committee and the Alabama State Bar’s (ASB) Leadership Forum Section.